-Coverage Area: Orange County, Dutchess County, Putnam County, and Northern Westchester County, New York
+Coverage Area: Rockland and Orange County, New York

 Joanne has been a practicing nurse in the acute setting, as well as in homecare, since 1992.
 She began her career at Helen Hayes Hospital in 1996 working as a staff nurse on the Traumatic Brain Injury Unit.
 “I can still remember the day a patient was admitted to the TBI unit, unable to eat, speak, or move.
 At that time, I wasn’t totally sure of that patient’s outcome, however, the doctor was optimistic.
 Then, one day, I went into that same patient’s room and he greeted me with a ‘good morning’.
 How exciting and how rewarding!”